oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### Type Definition within fields
 A specific type (e.g., an email address) may be defined anonymously within a field of a structure definition, or it may be defined in a separate named type that can be used in one or more structures.
-Expansion converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
+* Expansion MUST convert all anonymous type definitions to explicit named types and exclude all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
 #### Field Multiplicity
 Fields may be defined to have multiple values of the same type.
 Expansion converts each field that can